 When a misaligned jaw is present, it causes a forward head posture.
 This places a lot of strain on the neck and shoulders, and causes your shoulders and hips to be tilted.
 For every inch of Forward Head Posture, it can increase the weight of the head on the neck by an additional 5 kilograms.
 This additional weight will mean the neck muscles become severely overworked and therefore be the source of neck pain, pain at the back of the head and referred pain to the front of the head and eyes.
 Conversely, an issue in your feet, hips or back can also place excessive strain on your neck, jaw and head, leading to headaches.

 A holistic approach to headache treatment is crucial in finding out the real cause of your headaches.
 Sometimes there may be multiple causes that need treating simultaneously.
-For this reason, our team have been able to help many patients at TMJ Centre Melbourne with our unique combined service of TMJ Dentist, Dr Shah and Holistic Chiropractor, Dr Dowker.
+For this reason, our team have been able to help many patients at TMJ Centre Melbourne with our unique combined service of TMJ Dentist, Dr Shah and our TMJ chiropractor.

-If you suffer from TMJ/TMD, Dr Shah is able to treat you with a combination of orthotics (bite plates), trigger point therapy and laser therapy, while Dr Dowker gently adjusts the rest of the body, including the cranium.
-There is absolutely no cracking, rapid rotations or high velocity thrusts.
+If you suffer from TMJ/TMD, Dr Shah is able to treat you with a combination of orthotics (bite plates), trigger point therapy and laser therapy, while our TMJ chiropractor gently adjusts the rest of the body, including the cranium.
+There is absolutely no cracking, rapid rotations or high-velocity thrusts.

 Have you been diagnosed correctly?